LobsDICE: Offline Learning from Observation via Stationary Distribution Correction Estimation: Experiments

-\paragraph{Baselines} We compare LobsDICE with four baseline methods: BC on imperfect demonstrations, BCO~\citep{torabi2018bco}, and OPOLO~\citep{ZhuEtal2020opolo}.
-Additionally, we designed a strong baseline DemoDICEfO, which extends the state-of-the-art offline IL algorithm, DemoDICE~\citep{anonymous2022demodice}.
+In this section, we evaluate LobsDICE on both tabular and continuous MDPs.
+We use four baseline methods in tabular MDPs: BC on imperfect demonstrations, BCO~\citep{torabi2018bco}, and OPOLO~\citep{ZhuEtal2020opolo}.
+Additionally, we designed a strong baseline DemoDICEfO, which extends the state-of-the-art offline IL algorithm, DemoDICE~\citep{kim2022demodice}.
 DemoDICEfO trains an inverse dynamics model, uses it to fill the missing actions in the expert demonstrations, and then runs DemoDICE using the approximate expert demonstrations and the imperfect demonstrations.
+For continuous control tasks, we use two additional baselines: IQ-Learn~\citep{garg2021iq} and RCE~\citep{eysenbach2021replacing}.